Detecting practically significant dependencies in metric spaces via distance correlations: Introduction

 The distance covariance proves exceedingly useful as a tool in statistics.
-Even the early work by \cite{szekely_rizzo_bakirov:2007} includes critical values for a test of independence based on the distance covariance. \cite{szekely:2013} construct a $t$-test for independence of high-dimensional data; \cite{dehling_et_al:2020} test for independence of time-continuous empirical processes; \cite{davis_et_al:2018} consider the distance covariance in the context of time series, resulting, among other things, in a goodness-of-fit test; \cite{fokianos:2017} develop a Box-Ljung-type test for serial independence; \cite{zhou:2012} defines the auto distance covariance and correlation for time series under the assumption of physical dependence; \cite{betkendehling:2022} and \cite{betkendehlingkroll:2022} propose independence tests for long-range and short-range dependent time series.
+Even the early work by \cite{szekely_rizzo_bakirov:2007} includes critical values for a test of independence based on the distance covariance. \cite{szekely:2013} construct a $t$-test for independence of high-dimensional data; \cite{dehling_et_al:2020} test for independence of time-continuous empirical processes; \cite{davis_et_al:2018} consider the distance covariance in the context of time series, resulting in a goodness-of-fit test; \cite{fokianos:2017} develop a Box-Ljung-type test for serial independence; \cite{zhou:2012} defines the auto distance covariance and correlation for time series under the assumption of physical dependence; \cite{betkendehling:2022} and \cite{betkendehlingkroll:2022} propose independence tests for long-range and short-range dependent time series.
 The importance of the distance correlation for measuring dependencies between non-Euclidean data becomes apparent from the work \cite{sejdinovic:2013} who prove that the distance covariance and the Hilbert-Schmidt independence criterion (HSIC) as introduced by \cite{gretton:2005} are in a certain sense equivalent.
 This provides a new point of view on the rich literature in this field.
-For some examples we refer to the work of \cite{gretton:2005,gretton2008} and \cite{gretton_györfi:2010}, who construct HSIC-tests for independence; \cite{zhang_et_al:2008} who apply the HSIC to non-iid data; \cite{wang_et_al:2021} who test for independence between time series; \cite{sen_sen:2014} who propose a goodness-of-fit test for linear models.
-An extensive literature survey of the distance covariance is given in \cite{edelman_et_al:2019} and a very recent article on independence testing via distance covariance is \cite{dettetang2024}, who propose a distance covariance (and a corresponding independence test) which does not require the existence of moments.
+For some examples we refer to the work of \cite{gretton:2005,gretton2008} as well as \cite{gretton_györfi:2010}, who construct HSIC-independence-tests; \cite{zhang_et_al:2008} who apply the HSIC to non-i.i.d.\@ data; \cite{wang_et_al:2021} who test for independence between time series; \cite{sen_sen:2014} who propose a goodness-of-fit test for linear models.
+A literature survey of the distance covariance is given in \cite{edelman_et_al:2019} and a recent article on independence testing via distance covariance is \cite{dettetang2024}, who propose a distance covariance (and a corresponding independence test) which does not require the existence of moments.